nautobot/nautobot/docs/data-model/dcim.md

 Racks can be arranged into groups.
 As with sites, how you choose to designate rack groups will depend on the nature of your organization.
 For example, if each site is a campus, each group might be a building.
 If each site is a building, each rack group might be a floor or room.

-Each group is assigned to a parent sire for easy navigation.
+Each group is assigned to a parent site for easy navigation.
 Hierarchical recursion of rack groups is not currently supported.

 # Devices